This new £7.99 Rimmel mascara left us stunned and we would genuinely recommend it to anyone

 Or, perhaps not!
 At 11.43 I loaded on coat three, and while my lashes cranked up to 11 on the drama scale they remained resolutely separated and soft.
 Admittedly, on this coat I did get a few little specks on the skin around my eye, which smeared around messily when I tried to wipe it up.
 But that says more about the folly of trying to apply mascara at a desk using a tiny hand mirror than it does the formula.

 Thanks to this unique adaptability, Rimmel Scandaleyes Volume On Demand is one of the few mascaras I could genuinely recommend to everyone as one of the best mascaras you can buy.
 Whether you like a natural look, prefer to dial it up and down depending on the occasion, or you just want tonnes volume all the time, this mascara’s got you covered – which is rare.
 It’s also rare for a product that sounds too good to be true to actually deliver the goods – consider my inner beauty cynic suitably stunned.
 But like any good sceptic, I’m delighted to be proven wrong by a brilliant product that costs less than a tenner.
+One of the best drugstore mascaras for your beauty bag,

 Perhaps I should revisit that non-dairy ‘cheese’ aisle next time I’m in the supermarket too?